What is Project 2025? Inside the wishlist Trump disavows.

 The authors lay out a plan to significantly curtail abortion access, including by restricting the use of federal funds for abortion care and limiting access to mifepristone, a commonly used abortion medication.
 The document recommends the FDA rescind its approval of the drug, which would remove it from the market.

 At the Oct.
 1 vice-presidential debate, Minnesota Gov. Tim Walz warned that under Project 2025, Republicans would create “a registry of pregnancies.”
 But there’s no mention in Project 2025 of tracking the identities of women who’ve obtained abortions.
-Rather, the plan proposes that it be mandatory for states to report the numbers and details of abortion procedures to the Centers for Disease Control.
+Rather, the plan proposes that it be mandatory for states to report the numbers and details of abortion procedures to the Centers for Disease Control and Prevention.

 Vice President Kamala Harris has frequently said that “In [Trump’s] Project 2025 there would be a national abortion ban.”
 While the plan does not explicitly call for such a ban, it does say the next conservative administration should work to “protect the unborn in every jurisdiction in America.”
 Passing a national ban on abortion would ultimately depend on the makeup of Congress.

-Note: Editor’s note: The spelling of Russell Vought’s name was corrected on Oct.
-4, 2024, the date of the article’s initial publication.